 2. You can admire breathtaking views of old and new from above.

 You’ll find Gediminas Hill looming over the city.
-If you’re looking to break a sweat you can climb up the hill starting from the steps behind the cathedral, or you can purchase a ticket and take the funicular up.
+You can climb up the hill starting from the steps behind the cathedral if you’re looking to break a sweat or you can purchase a ticket and take the funicular up.
 You’ll be treated to sweeping views of both Old Town and Vilnius’ modern day city center once you arrive to the top.

 It was a neat experience gazing at the cobblestone streets and historic buildings to my left and skyscrapers and city lights to my right.
 I’d recommend planning your trip to the hill later in the day so you can catch sunset.
 Head to SkyBar or the TV Tower for more panoramic city views.

 One of the many reasons I have always loved eastern European countries is because of how affordable they are.
 Lithuania is very inexpensive by Western standards.
 I found Vilnius to be the least expensive capital city on my trip through the Baltics – prices were much less than in Riga and considerably cheaper than Tallinn.
 You can grab a cheap meal for around €5 and a beer for €1 if you’re on a budget, or you can splurge on luxury travel experiences, like a hot air balloon ride, for far less than you will pay in other countries.

 Vilnius also has you covered if you happen to fancy the finer things in life.
 Stroll down the posh Aušros Vartų gatve filled with high-end shops, upscale hotels and mouth-watering restaurants.
 (As an added bonus, the street is also home to several beautiful historic churches).
 Seeking a “refined” spot to grab a local brew?
 Try Alaus Biblioteka, a posh library themed bar where your drink options are “cataloged.”
 (Tip: Move the bookshelf in front of the main bar for access to a “secret” room and sitting area).